grommet/grommet/src/js/components/Button/README.md

 **button.primary.background.color**

 The color of the background for primary buttons.
+Only
+    relevant for themes that have defined a value for button.default.
 Expects `string | { dark: string, light: string }`.

 Defaults to